xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/filter-and-label-conversations-by-id-and-metadata.md

 ---
-sidebar_label: Filter and label conversations in your app
+sidebar_label: Filter and label conversations
 sidebar_position: 3
 ---

-# Filter and label conversations in your app using conversation IDs and metadata
+# Filter and label conversations using conversation IDs and metadata

 With XMTP, a conversation is a set of messages sent between two blockchain account addresses (addresses).
 Two addresses can have multiple ongoing conversations.